Drag-and-drop extra metadata

 If the columns latitude and longitude exist (or __latitude and __longitude) then you can see these samples on the map.
 This means that there will be a new geographic resolution available in the sidebar dropdown, labelled the same as the metadata filename you dropped on, which will plot the location on the map for those samples in the metadata file for which you provided positions for.

-Additional metadata of this format defines lat-longs per-sample, which is different to Nextstrain’s approach (where we associate a location to a metadata trait).
-To resolve this, we create a new (dummy) trait whose values represent the unique lat/longs provided.
-In the above example screenshot, note that auspice groups USVI/19/2016 and USVI/42/2016 together on the map as their lat/longs are identical; the other metadata columns (e.g. secret) are irrelevant in this case.
+Additional metadata of this format defines lat-longs per-sample, which is different to Nextstrain’s approach where we associate a location to a metadata trait.
+To resolve this, we create a new (placeholder) trait whose values represent the unique lat/longs provided.
+In the above example screenshot, note that auspice groups USVI/19/2016 and USVI/42/2016 together on the map as their lat/longs are identical; the other metadata columns (e.g. secret) are not relevant for geography.

 name